cedaesca/urlshortener/readme.md

 1) Go to the config file located on `config/cedaesca/URLShortener.php`

-2) Change the `defaultRedirect` value for that of your preference.
+2) Change the `default_redirect` value for that of your preference.